GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Graph Factorization Machine

 \subsection{Interaction Selection}

-To select the beneficial pairwise feature interactions, we devised the interaction selection mechanism.
-This can also be viewed as inferring the graph structure, which is to predict the links between nodes.
+To select beneficial pairwise feature interactions, we devised an interaction selection mechanism.
+This can also be viewed as inferring the graph structure, which predicts the links between nodes.
 However, the graph structure $G=\left \{ V, E \right \}$ is discrete, where an edge $(v_i, v_j) \in E$ linking two nodes is either present or absent.
-This makes the process non-differentiable, therefore it cannot be directly optimized with gradient-descent based optimization techniques.
+This makes the process non-differentiable; therefore, it cannot be directly optimized with gradient-descent-based optimization techniques.

 To overcome this limitation, we replace the edge set $E$ with weighted adjacency $\mathbf{P}$, where $p_{ij}$ is interpreted as the probability of $(v_i, v_j) \in E$, which also reflects how beneficial their interaction is.
-It should be noted that we learn different graph structures $\mathbf{P}^{(k)}$ at each $k$-th layer.
+Notably, we learn different graph structures $\mathbf{P}^{(k)}$ at each $k$-th layer.
 Compared with using a fixed graph at each layer, we have more efficiency and flexibility in enumerating the beneficial higher-order feature interaction by this means.
 More specifically, by using a fixed graph structure at each layer, we can only obtain a fixed set of feature interactions.
-However, with the adaptive learned graph structure at each layer, the model is capable of modeling any potential feature interactions.
+However, with the adaptive learned graph structure at each layer, the model is capable of modelling any potential feature interactions.

-\subsubsection{Metric function}
+\subsubsection{Metric Function}

-~ We aim to design a metric function between each pair of feature interaction to measure whether they are beneficial or not.
+~ We aim to design a metric function between each pair of feature interactions to measure whether they are beneficial.
 Formally, the weight $p_{ij}$ of an edge $(v_i, v_j)$ is computed via a metric function $f_{s}(\mathbf{e}_i, \mathbf{e}_j)$.
-We here adapt a Neural Matrix Factorization (NMF)~\cite{he2017neural1} based function to estimate the edge weight.
-Formally, a Multi-Layer Perception (MLP) with one hidden layer is used to transform the element-wise product of these feature vectors to a scalar:
+Here, we adopt a neural matrix factorization (NMF)~\cite{he2017neural1} based function to estimate the edge weight.
+Formally, a multi-layer perception (MLP) with one hidden layer is used to transform the element-wise product of these feature vectors to a scalar: